Steel industry on subsidy life-support as China economy slows

 Hefty government subsidies have helped companies such as Chongqing Iron and Steel, as well as Hunan Valin and others, post profits in previous years, without which they would have been delisted from the exchange.
 Chinese bourses delists companies after reporting three consecutive years of losses.

-For the aluminium sector, government total subsidies received by 21 listed firms in the first half were 561 million yuan, accounting for 45 percent of profits.
+For the aluminum sector, government total subsidies received by 21 listed firms in the first half were 561 million yuan, accounting for 45 percent of profits.

 Considered alongside reports this year of steel mills defaulting on bank loans, property developers going bust and coal miners mired in losses and owing wages, these numbers should serve as red flags to the potential fallout from China's mounting debt problems should the economy slow further.